'Walker’s poetry is expressive and unfaultable: short-lined, rich in vocabulary and irony'. Church Times, for Voices of

-In 2019 Jessica performed the role of Miss Prism in Gerald Barry's The Importance of Being Earnest for Neue Oper Fribourg, in Switzerland and Paris, the role of Hildy in Bernstein's On the Town, for Antony McDonald's new production in Tokyo and Hyogo, Japan.
+In 2019 I performed the role of Miss Prism in Gerald Barry's The Importance of Being Earnest for Neue Oper Fribourg, in Switzerland and Paris, the role of Hildy in Bernstein's On the Town, for Antony McDonald's new production in Tokyo and Hyogo, Japan.

-In November 2018, Not Such Quiet Girls, her new play commissioned by Opera North and Leeds Playhouse, went into production.
+In November 2018, Not Such Quiet Girls, my new play commissioned by Opera North and Leeds Playhouse, went into production.
 In commemoration of the WW1 Armistice, it told the forgotten stories of female ambulance drivers behind the front line in Belgium and France.
 The Opera magazine review called it 'A thoroughly satisfying - and revelatory - evening.'
 It was directed by Jacqui Honess-Martin, with musical arrangements by Joseph Atkins.
-You can hear Jessica talking about the show with Jane Garvey on Woman's Hour here, about 35 minutes in.
+You can hear me talking about the show with Jane Garvey on Woman's Hour here, about 35 minutes in.

 My play All I Want is One Night, originally produced by the Royal Exchange Theatre, with further runs at Wilton's Music Hall and the Hope Mill Theatre, played a month long run at the Brits off Broadway festival in June 2018, and earned critic's pick in the New York Times: